Veldt Monorail

 Images

-The Veldt Monorail was a popular subject of postcards, both as the feature of the image as well as in the background of many Serengeti Plain views.
+The Veldt Monorail was a popular subject of postcards, both as the feature of the image and in the background of many Serengeti Plain views.

 This undated photo shared by the park shows a view from inside one of the cars: